Steve-Stonehouse/aws-scripts-mon/README.md

 # AWS Monitoring Scripts

-A package built from the [AWS monitoring scripts] [aws] to send statistics to Amazon CloudWatch.
+A package built from the AWS [monitoring scripts] to send statistics to Amazon CloudWatch.
 The scripts support the following:

   - Memory
   - Swap space